jarredbaird/serve./README.md

 ## the schema.

+- I will not be sourcing data.
+It will be user created.
+I will put some dummy data in there for demo purposes.

 ![Database Schema](./database_schema.png)

 1. ### What tech stack will you use for your final project?
 We recommend that you use React and Node for this project, however if you are extremely interested in becoming a Python developer you are welcome to use Python/Flask for this project.